corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 ### Utility method - redeem

-Use this utility method to write flows that redeems a token and removes it from the ledger.
+Use this utility method to write flows that redeem a token and removes it from the ledger.

 ```
 @file:JvmName("RedeemFlowUtilities")